Michael Bishop (gridiron football): College statistics

-Professional football career
+Professional career

 National Football League

-Bishop was selected by the New England Patriots in the seventh round (227th overall) of the 1999 NFL Draft.
+Bishop was selected by the New England Patriots in the seventh round of the 1999 NFL draft with the 227th overall pick.
 However, he was inactive for all but one game.
 It was not until the 2000 season that he played in his first ever professional game.
 During that season, he saw only limited playing time, completing just 3-of-9 passes for 80 yards with 1 touchdown and 1 interception.
 During a game against the Indianapolis Colts he threw a 44-yard Hail Mary touchdown at the end of the first half in his first career attempt.
 Afterwards, several Patriots fans, upset with the poor play of starting quarterback Drew Bledsoe throughout the season, demanded that coach Bill Belichick name Bishop the starter, though this never happened.
 Tom Brady called Bishop "one of the best athletes he has ever seen" in the 2000 NFL season.

 NFL Europe

 In 2001, Bishop played in Germany for the Frankfurt Galaxy of NFL Europe.
 He started six games for the Galaxy, and completed 76-of-153 passes for 1,090 yards, including 11 touchdowns and 7 interceptions.
 He also gained 244 yards on 35 carries (7.0 avg.) and scored one rushing touchdown.
 Bishop was released by the Patriots in August 2001.
 He was then signed by the Green Bay Packers but was cut before the 2001 regular season.